Miccighel/Crowd_Frame/README.md

 **Notes**

-- Non‑HTML resources (PDF, images) are saved with the appropriate extension; metadata is still JSON.
+- Non-HTML resources (PDF, images) are saved with the appropriate extension.
+Metadata is still JSON.
 - If crawling is disabled, the `Crawling/` directory is not created.

 ---